Mundan Ceremony; the Child’s First Haircut (shave of the head)

-The ceremony of shaving off the head of the child is known as the ‘Mundan ceremony’ by the Indians.
-It is a very age old tradition that dates back thousands of years.
-In English, we call it ‘tonsuring’; the other traditional name for the mundan is ‘Chaula’ or ‘Choodakarana’.
-Generally the Mundan ceremony is held on the first year or the third year of the life of a child.
+The ceremony of shaving off the head of the child is known as the ‘Mundan ceremony’ by Indians.
+It is an age-old tradition that dates back thousands of years.
+In English, we call it ‘tonsuring’.
+The other traditional name for the mundan is ‘Chaula’ or ‘Choodakarana’.
+Generally the Mundan ceremony is held on the first year or third year of the life of a child.

-The usual concept of mundan is related to the boys but in some cases, the girls also have to undergo the Mundan ceremony depending on the various customs and traditions of different regions.
-The mundan ceremony is not only a Hindu traditional ceremony – some Muslim communities also follow the custom of shaving off the head of the babies.
+The usual concept of mundan is related to boys but in some cases, girls also have to undergo the Mundan ceremon.
+That’s depending on the various customs and traditions of different regions.
+The mundan ceremony is not only a Hindu traditional ceremony.
+Some Muslim communities also follow the custom of shaving off the head of the babies.

-The Sikhs also have a tradition similar to that of the Mundan ceremony which is known as the ‘Kesi Dehi Ceremony’ in which curd is put on the heads of a child.
+The Sikhs also have a tradition similar to that of the Mundan ceremony.
+It is known as the ‘Kesi Dehi Ceremony’ in which curd is put on the heads of a child.

-It is also said that this ceremony also protects and acts a safeguard against evil eyes.
+They also say this ceremony also protects and acts a safeguard against evil eyes.
 The child’s hair just after his birth is considered to be impure.
-Hence, it has to be removed in order to clean the body and the soul of the child.
+Hence, it has to be removed in order to clean the body and soul of the child.

 The Mundane Ceremony is Generally Regarded as a Purification Ceremony

 Many people shave the hair of their child or children many times to ensure better re-growth of hair while some others do it to release the body heat which sometimes becomes excessive.

 This is done to keep the head cool.
 In some cultures, it is said that the Mundan ceremony helps in relieving the pain and headache associated with the process of teething in a child.

 There is yet another belief which points out that having the head of a child shaved helps in improving the blood circulation in the body of the child.
 This process also stimulates the cells of the body.